-I could have easily tried to write a review for Logan, but there’s nothing else to say that other people have not say yet: It is awesome.
+I could have easily tried to write a review for Logan, but there’s nothing else to say that other people have not said yet: It is awesome.
 However, watching Logan, I couldn’t stop thinking that this was supposed to be a superhero movie, and yet, it is the way improved cousin of X-men Apocalypse.

 In the era of adaptations, comic-books have become one of the biggest resource for cinema studios to take ideas from.
 Starting from the early 2000s, Marvel heroes have been introduced to the bigger audience on the big screen, from the X-men to Spiderman, Iron-Man and The Hulk.
 Because of the economical success of franchises, in the last years we have been bombarded by tens of movies about characters taken straight out of comics’ pages.